Rational maps with smooth degenerate Herman rings: Introduction

-Intuitively, the rational maps in Theorems \ref{thm:main-1} and \ref{thm:main-2} can be seen to be obtained by ``pasting" two quadratic Siegel polynomials along their Siegel disk boundaries, which can be also seen as some form of ``tuning" \cite[Chap.\,V]{DH85b} and ``simultaneous uniformization" \cite{McM85}.
+In fact, we will prove the existence of a rational map such that Theorems \ref{thm:main-1} and \ref{thm:main-2} hold at the same time (see \S\ref{sec:proof-ThmA}).
+Intuitively, the rational maps therein can be seen to be obtained by ``pasting" two quadratic Siegel polynomials along their Siegel disk boundaries, which can be also seen as some form of ``tuning" \cite[Chap.\,V]{DH85b} and ``simultaneous uniformization" \cite{McM85}.

-Recently another method of constructing non-trivial degenerate Herman rings (i.e., not by a quasiconformal deformation of Blaschke products) was given by Lim, based on the study of a prior bounds of bounded type Herman rings \cite{Lim22}.
-The degenerate Herman rings constructed there are quasi-circles passing through critical points (hence are not smooth) and likely to have area zero.
+Recently, another method of constructing non-trivial degenerate Herman rings (i.e., not by a quasiconformal deformation of Blaschke products) was given by Lim, based on the study of \textit{a priori} bounds of bounded type Herman rings \cite{Lim23a}.
+The degenerate Herman rings constructed there are quasi-circles passing through critical points (hence are not smooth) and the corresponding Julia sets likely to have area zero.